 According to legend, the ex-Internazionale forward was labelled 'El Jardinero' because he was working as a groundsman at his first club Banfield in 1993 when he was asked to make up the numbers in a practice match and impressed enough to land a contract.
 Alternatively, the epithet stuck after he was photographed sitting on a tractor.
 At Inter, he was also known as 'Poncherello' due to a perceived likeness to a character from 1970s television show CHiPS.

 Ricardo Quaresma (POR)

-Fans at his clubs in Portugal admired Quaresma – especially in his younger days – for the way he worked magic on the pitch, referring to him as the world's most famous boy wizard.
+Fans at his clubs in Portugal admired Quaresma – especially in his younger days – for the way he worked magic on the pitch, naming him in honour of the world's most famous boy wizard.

 The Little Aeroplane

 Vincenzo Montella (ITA)

 Now coach of AC Milan, Montella invited the nickname 'L'Aeroplanino' (little aeroplane) for the characteristic arms-out celebration that greeted each of the goals the 1.72m striker scored.